 Asthma: Educating Yourself and Your Child

-Educating yourself and your family about asthma is essential for you and your child to have control of the disease.
-If you understand asthma, you will have an easier time following the different aspects of treatment, such as avoiding substances that cause symptoms (triggers) and knowing what to do during an asthma...
+Educating yourself and your family about asthma is essential for you and your child to manage the condition.
+If you understand asthma, you will have an easier time following the different aspects of treatment, such as avoiding substances that cause...

 Lung Transplant